modelop/modelop.github.io/Guides/FastScore Command Line Interface - User Guide.md

 .m | Matlab using Octave

 If the commands reads the model source from the standard input it still tries to gets the model type.
-For example, if the source code starts with 'def action(' the command assumes that the model type is Python.
+For example, if the source code starts with `def action(` the command assumes that the model type is Python.

 The `model show` prints the model source code to the standard output.
 The `-e`